linode/docs/docs/products/databases/managed-databases/guides/postgresql-extensions/index.md

 ### View Installed Extensions

 To view the extensions that are currently installed on your PostgreSQL Managed Database, run the `\dx` command at the prompt.
-The output should be similar to the following, displaying each extension along with its version number, scheme, and a short description.
+The output should be similar to the following, displaying each extension along with its version number, schema, and a short description.

 {{< output >}}
      Name      | Version |   Schema   |          Description